Magnon-polarons in van der Waals antiferromagnet FePS3: Experimental Results

 The $P_1$, $P_2$, and $P_3$ phonon modes which couple to the magnon excitation are not easily identifiable and this also applies to other ($R_1$, $I_1$, $I_2$, $I_3$) resonances observed in our spectra.
-All these resonances are traced with optical experiments; thus, they are naturally associated to $\Gamma$-point excitations of the FePS$_3$ in the antiferromagnetic phase.
-However, even in the case of those basic phonons, no consensus exists between different reports of the calculated phonon dispersions in FePS$_3$~\cite{LeeNL16,HashemiJPCC17,BernasconiPRB88,Wang2DM16,KargarACSNano20}.
+All these resonances are traced with optical experiments and are thus naturally associated to $\Gamma$-point excitations of FePS$_3$ in its antiferromagnetic phase.
+However, even for those basic phonons, no consensus exists between different reports of the calculated phonon dispersions in FePS$_3$~\cite{LeeNL16,HashemiJPCC17,BernasconiPRB88,Wang2DM16,KargarACSNano20}.
 All these reports predict the presence of only very few $\Gamma$-phonons in the low energy range (60-180~cm$^{-1}$), when considering the crystal in the paramagnetic phase.
-In addition to the $P_4$ Raman peak, only the $P_0$ feature observed at high temperatures (see Fig.~\ref{Fig1}) are commonly associated with the calculated phonon of the $A_g$/$B_g$ or $E_g$ symmetry~\cite{LeeNL16,HashemiJPCC17,BernasconiPRB88,Wang2DM16,KargarACSNano20}.
-Nevertheless, the specific broadening effect and/or the unresolved multicomponent character of the $P_0$ feature remains to be clarified.
-The unit cell of the FePS$_3$ crystal is, however, enlarged/doubled in the magnetically ordered phase, notably in the direction across as well as along the planes~\cite{SekinePRB90,LeeNL16}.
-The appearance of multitude of optically active low energy phonons in the antiferromagnetic phase of FePS$_3$ is expected to be a consequence of the zone folding, of the $M$-point onto the $\Gamma$-point, in particular.
-Apparent phonon energies maybe also affected by an addition deformation of the unit cell of FePS$_3$ at low temperatures~\cite{MurayamaJAP16}.
-Regrettably, the available results~\cite{LeeNL16,HashemiJPCC17} of calculated phonon modes in the antiferromagnetic phase of FePS$_3$ do not permit for a definite identification of the observed resonances.
-In any case, the $P_i=$1,2,3 phonon modes being central for the present work must be associated with the in-plane motion of Fe$^{2+}$ ions, as they effectively couple to the innately in-plane, spin-waves in FePS$_3$.
+In addition to the $P_4$ Raman peak, only the $P_0$ feature observed at high temperatures (see Fig.~\ref{Fig1}a) are commonly associated with the calculated phonon of the $A_g$/$B_g$ or $E_g$ symmetry~\cite{LeeNL16,HashemiJPCC17,BernasconiPRB88,Wang2DM16,KargarACSNano20}.
+A specific broadening effect and/or an unresolved multicomponent character of the $P_0$ feature remains to be clarified.
+The unit cell of the FePS$_3$ crystal is, however, enlarged in the magnetically ordered phase, in the direction across as well as along the planes~\cite{SekinePRB90,LeeNL16}.
+The appearance of multitude of optically active low energy phonons in the antiferromagnetic phase of FePS$_3$ is expected to be a consequence of the zone folding, in particular of the $M$-point onto the $\Gamma$-point.
+Apparent phonon energies maybe also affected by an additional deformation of the unit cell of FePS$_3$ at low temperatures~\cite{MurayamaJAP16}.
+Regrettably, the available results~\cite{LeeNL16,HashemiJPCC17} of calculated phonon modes in the antiferromagnetic phase of FePS$_3$ do not permit a definite identification of the observed resonances.
+In any case, the $P_i=$1,2,3 phonon modes being central for the present work must be associated with the in-plane motion of Fe$^{2+}$ ions, as they effectively couple to the innately in-plane spin-waves in FePS$_3$.
 Several Raman-active phonon modes with such symmetry have been predicted to appear in the energy range 70-100~cm$^{-1}$, in calculations limited to a single FePS$_3$ layer~\cite{LeeNL16}.
 These optical-like and/or ``folded'' phonons are not expected to cross the magnon excitation at any $k$-vector.
-Their hybridization with the magnon mode is hardly visualized with, for example, conventional neutron scattering experiments, but possible in our studies profiting of application of magnetic fields~\cite{HayJAP69}.
+Their hybridization with the magnon mode is hardly visualized with, for example, conventional neutron scattering experiments, but possible in our studies profiting of the application of magnetic fields~\cite{HayJAP69}.
 Anticipating new theoretical approaches to calculate the phonon spectra of the FePS$_3$ antiferromagnet, we list, in Table~\ref{tab:my_label}, the characteristic energies of resonances as they appear in the low energy range of the measured Raman and far-infrared absorption spectra.
+Attempts have been also undertaken to measure the magneto-Raman scattering spectra of FePS$_3$ in the configuration of the magnetic field applied along the crystal planes (Voigt geometry).
+The results of such experiments are inspiring (see Fig.~S4 in~Ref.~\cite{SM}), although hardly conclusive since surfaces of our crystals are not perfectly flat what prevents the arrangement of a well-defined Voigt geometry (remaining out-of-plane component of the magnetic field).